Introduction

 Concurrency: Independent write paths mean that multiple machines can perform write operations simultaneously without conflicting with each other.
 This parallelism enhances the system's overall throughput and efficiency.

-Additionally, we also get some side benefits.
+Additionally, we also get some nice side benefits.

 Isolation: Each machine and its corresponding database shard operate independently, minimizing the risk of system-wide failures.
 If one machine or shard encounters an issue, it does not affect the others, ensuring higher system reliability.